chrisguest75/shell_examples/60_create_hls_from_segments/README.md

 ## Create a partial HLS

+Partial HLS is where we add a sement to the end of an existing HLS.

 NOTE: It seems to get the last segment to play it needs to have an endlist

 ```sh
 rm -rf ./output/partialhls